How To Choose A Wedding Hat

-We firmly believe there’s a hat or fascinator to suit every face, and our fabulous Nigel Rayment exclusives are the perfect finishing touch for your mother of the bride or mother of the groom outfit.
+We firmly believe there’s a hat or fascinator to suit every face, and our fabulous Nigel Rayment exclusives are the perfect finishing touch for your wedding outfit.

 Our advice is always to try on lots of different styles – most of us aren’t used to wearing hats on a regular basis, so don’t instantly know what will work for us.
 And it can be fun trying on the many different shapes and styles you will find in our London and Manchester boutiques.
-We find many mothers of the bride and groom spend several hours trying on different hat and outfit combinations before they find the one.
-While there are no hard and fast rules, here are a few key tips to help you choose the perfect hat
+We find you will need several hours trying on different hat and outfit combinations before you find the one.
+While there are no hard and fast rules, here are a few key tips to help you choose the perfect hat.

 Get the colour right

 Bold colour can work well as a contrast to neutrals (for instance red with navy), especially when you pick out the hat colour in shoes or bag for a co-ordinated look.
 A plain hat usually works best with a patterned outfit unless the hat has been perfectly matched.
 Nigel Rayment’s exclusives are designed to co-ordinate perfectly with each of our designer outfits, so we’ve done the hard work for you.

 Tip: The hat really needs to work with your hair and skin tone because it’s right next to your face, and sometimes this can be a starting point for deciding on the whole outfit.
-Pales and neutrals tend to be flattering choices for most mothers of the bride or groom.
+Pales and neutrals tend to be flattering choices for most.

 Right hat, right place